CGCL-codes/XGCN_library/docs/source/index.rst

-.. gnn_zoo documentation master file, created by sphinx-quickstart on Tue Feb 14 09:22:13 2023.
+..
+XGCN documentation master file, created by sphinx-quickstart on Tue Feb 14 09:22:13 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
-.. title:: GNN_ZOO v0.0.0
+.. title:: XGCN v0.0.0

-Welcome to GNN_ZOO's documentation!
+Welcome to XGCN's documentation!
 ===================================

-GNN_ZOO is a light-weight and easy-to-use library for large-scale graph-based recommendation.
+XGCN is a light-weight and easy-to-use library for large-scale graph-based recommendation.

 .. toctree::